Avatar Meher Baba

 Meher Baba traveled to the Wesern world six times, first in 1931, when he contacted his early Western disciples.
 His last visit to America was in 1958 when he and his disciples stayed at the Center established for his work in Myrtle Beach, South Carolina.

 In India as many as one hundred thousand people would come in one day to seek his His Darshan or blessing; from all over the world there were those would journey to spend a few days, even a single day, in his presence.

 An important part of Meher Baba’s work was to personally contact and serve hundreds of those known in India as “masts.”
 These are advanced pilgrims on the spiritual path who have become spiritually intoxicated from direct awareness of God.
 For this work He traveled many thousands of miles to remote places throughout India and Ceylon.
 Other vital work was the washing of the lepers, the washing of the feet of thousands of poor and the distribution of grain and cloth to the destitute.

 Meher Baba asserted that he is the same Ancient One, come again to redeem man from his bondage of ignorance and to guide him to realize his true Self in God.
 Meher Baba is acknowledged by many followers all over the world as the Avatar of the Age.

-Reproduced courtesy of the Meher Spiritual Center, Myrtle Beach, SC
+(Published by the Courtesy of the Meher Spiritual Center, Myrtle Beach, SC)